emacs-eaf/emacs-application-framework/README.md

-# What is Emacs Application Framework?
+# What is Emacs Application Framework (EAF)?
-Emacs Application Framework (EAF) is an application framework that extend GNU Emacs to an entire new universe of powerful GUI PyQt applications.
+EAF extends GNU Emacs to an entire universe of powerful GUI applications.

+## Applications
-EAF is also super extensible, developers can develop any PyQt program, and integrate it into Emacs through EAF.
+EAF is extensible, you can develop any PyQt program and integrate it into Emacs through EAF.

-This framework mainly implements three functions:
-1. Integrate PyQt program window into Emacs Frame using Xlib Reparent technology
-2. Listening to EAF buffer's keyboard event flow and controlling the keyboard input of PyQt program via DBus IPC
-3. Created a window compositer to make the PyQt program window adapt Emacs's Window/Buffer design

-## Screenshots

 | Browser                                          | Markdown Previewer                                          |
 | :--------:                                       | :----:                                                      |